JOJ0/mpc1k-seq/README.md

 ** If this all looks like crap, don't do it!
 Existing files will be OVERWRITTEN!
 ```

-If we closely look at the output for the 3 files we'd find these differencies
+If we closely examine the output for the 3 files we'd find these useful possibilities

-  * -c could correct the bpm of the sequence in files 2 and 3 (the copies)
+  * --bpm-correct (-c) could correct the bpm of the sequence in files 2 and 3 (the copies)
-  * --correct-wav (-w) could replace the name of the wav file so it's equal to the seq files name.
+  * --correct-wav (-w) could replace the name of the Audio Tracks wav file so it's equal to the seq files name.
 Also in files 2 and 3 (the copies)

-If we would now use options -w and -c option we would get the following output
+If we would now use options -w and -c option we are getting the following output:

 ```
 seq.py --filter Punk -s "PunkBG" -w -c